 - 111 new social housing homes

 - An architecturally designed outcome that will deliver design excellence

 - Tenure blind design that delivers social and private housing to the same high standard

-Community engagement is a key element of public housing redevelopment.
-The Department of Health and Human Services has established a consultative committee for the renewal of the Gronn Place site.
-The committee is chaired by Carlo Carli.
+Community engagement is an important element of Public Housing Renewal Program.
+The department has established a Consultative Committee for the renewal of the Gronn Place site.

-The consultative committee brings together key community members and representatives of local organisations to ensure effective communication throughout the estate renewal.
-It enables ongoing and two-way feedback through an active participatory approach with stakeholders and the community.
+The committee, chaired by Carlo Carli, brings together important community members and representatives of local organisations to provide advice on the redevelopment of the site.
+It enables ongoing and two-way feedback through participation with community and the stakeholders.

-Members of the committee provide advice and feedback on redevelopment plans and identify local issues and matters of concern as they arise.
-Members will provide input and effectively communicate back to their communities to support the successful delivery of the estate renewal.
+Members of the committee provide input and feedback on redevelopment plans and identify local issues and matters of concern as they arise.
+Members will communicate the progress of the redevelopment back to their communities to support the successful delivery of the project.

-Email to register for project updates or send your questions to firstname.lastname@example.org
+To register for project updates or send your questions email: firstname.lastname@example.org